Longform. Nonlinear timelines. Because relationships are complicated.

 This story is spherical and not linear.
 It regularly moves backward in time rather than forward, and more often takes on a time-hopping format, a non-chronological telling to get at its deeper truth.

 It’s after midnight.
 I text from the side of the road:

-“Low-hung buttercream crescent moon over rows of houses in picture-book silhouettes that I couldn’t capture for you with a lens.
+“Buttercream crescent moon hanging low over a silhouetted row of picture-book houses, none of which I could capture for you with a phone lens.
 So I do in words while Janis Joplin summer time-time-times in the background.
 In some simple moments I could die happy and none of my failures would count.”